 The mysterious fog which coincides with singing voices is, in other words, the grace of the stars.
 “O fair maiden, are you crying?”

 The Great Isz Chalice’s Japanese description specifies the cup “ultimately” allowing them to meet the abandoned Great One, implying some time had passed since first acquiring the chalice and bringing it above ground.
 Indeed, Gremia is a tomb prospector seen in the Isz dungeon, his use of Rosmarinus proving both Choir membership and a later date for diving into the gods’ graves.
 Between his additional use of Ludwig’s Holy Blade and his original name being “Sir Gremia”, (サー・グレミア) we can infer that he is particularly enamored with Ludwig and his chivalric renaissance.
 This is probably what motivated the man to finally dive into Isz, follow in his idol’s footsteps.
 And where else can we summon him except on the same layer as Ebrietas?
-Moreover, it is the same layer where we also find him hostile.
-Being encountered as both friend and foe indicates that Gremia eventually went mad down there, but from what?
+Moreover, it is the layer where we also find him hostile.
+This indicates that Gremia eventually went mad down there, but from what?
 Perhaps the layer’s maddening Great One, aggressive as she is to anyone she comes across; we need only try approaching her for ourselves as proof.

 However, Gremia has no qualms with helping us slay Ebrietas in the dungeon, a stark contrast from how the Choir’s subsequent interactions with her play out.
 This makes it unlikely to have been their fateful meeting.
 Gremia and his fellow orphans may have already been aware of the abandoned Great One.
 Access to the Forbidden Woods also means access to Byrgenwerth, and the presence of Yurie — dressed in the Choir uniform and carrying Rosmarinus and blue elixers — shows that the Upper Ward is well aware of that fact.
 In that case, they would have every opportunity to stumble upon Willem’s own study of Ebrietas.
 Gremia likewise knows how to conjure the Augur of Ebrietas arcane art, likely as a result of tracking the Great One throughout Isz for who knows how long.
 But if the Choir planned to make contact with the genuine article, they couldn’t simply go to her, as Gremia’s failed attempt well demonstrates.
 She would have to come to them instead.